-Pursuant to the "e-proxy" rules promulgated by the SEC, we are providing access to our proxy materials in a fast and efficient manner via the Internet.
-Accordingly, on March 24, 2011, we mailed a Notice of Internet Availability of Proxy Materials (the "Notice") to all stockholders of record as of March 14, 2011, and posted our proxy materials on the website referenced in the Notice (www.proxyvote.com).
+Pursuant to the "e-proxy" rules promulgated by the Securities and Exchange Commission (the "SEC"), we are providing access to our proxy materials in a fast and efficient manner via the Internet.
+Accordingly, on March 23, 2012, we mailed a Notice of Internet Availability of Proxy Materials (the "Notice") to all stockholders of record as of the close of business on March 12, 2012, and posted our proxy materials on the website referenced in the Notice (www.proxyvote.com).
 As more fully described in the Notice, all stockholders may choose to access our proxy materials on the website referred to in the Notice.
 In addition, the Notice and website provide information regarding how you may elect to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.
-If you previously elected to receive a printed or electronic copy of our proxy materials, which we also expect to distribute on or about March 24, 2011, you will continue to receive these materials by mail or electronic mail.
+If you previously elected to receive a printed or electronic copy of our proxy materials, which we also expect to distribute on or about March 23, 2012, you will continue to receive these materials by mail or electronic mail.
 You will continue to receive paper or electronic copies of our proxy materials in the future until you elect otherwise.